 Keeping yourself focused at work can be hard sometimes.
-Here is an occurrence you see too many times before – you start off your day by telling yourself that you will get (insert amount) of the task done today.
-As determined as you are, you might end up having a blunt conversation with your friends, replying and sending out e-mails and of course, get really busy on social outlets – just like most of us here.
+You start your day by telling yourself that you will get a good number of tasks done today.
+As determined as you are, you might end up doing unimportant tasks instead of the real ones – just like most of us here.

-So how do we avoid all these evil attention seeking, unnecessary task and make sure we accomplish what we should be accomplishing on the day itself?
-Our minds are easily wavered and affected and it becomes extremely hard to realign your focus with goals at job task.
-Today we are showing you 5 ways to improve your focus at work and how you can possibly discard activity that can divert your attention.
-Now these tips can be subjective but it may be effective for you!
+So how do we avoid all these attention-seeking unnecessary tasks and make sure we accomplish what we should be accomplishing?
+Here are five tips to improve your focus at work and how you can discard activities that can divert your attention.

-As for me there is no way that I can push through an entire workday of coding or designing without the appropriate music to keep me motivated.
-For me its either intense techno or alternative music that sustains me throughout the day.
-I can be wrong about this but I believe it’s important that whatever genre you decide to listen to, to make sure its music that can be easily filtered out while keeping the work ethic at full throttle.
-For myself, I can not listen to music that makes me think about the words or sucks me into wanting to fall asleep, both of which becomes a distraction.
+For myself, I can not listen to music that makes me think about the words or sucks me into wanting to fall asleep, both of which become a distraction.
 Finding a happy medium will increase your drive immensely and will make the day fly right by.

-Finally the best way to be productive is to truly enjoy and be passionate about what your working on.
-We go to great lengths and hours of work for things that interest us.
-Yet we lose focus instantaneously if what we are doing is not important.
-It might take some time finding interest in the work you do, you might have to just think about the big picture or maybe focus on impressing those around you (possibly a boss) to stay on track.
+Yet, we lose focus instantaneously if what we are doing is not essential.
+It might take some time to find interest in your work; you might have to just think about the big picture or focus on impressing those around you (possibly a boss) to stay on track.